The Child Protection Reform and Other Legislation Amendment Act 2022 (the Act) received the Governor’s assent on 20 May 2022.

 The Queensland Parliament passed the Child Protection Reform Amendment Act 2017 to progress priority changes to the Act.

 The final stages of these reforms commenced in 2018.
-Find out more about these reforms.

 The Director of Child Protection Litigation Act 2016 and the Child Protection Reform Amendment Act 2016 together formed the second stage of legislative child protection reforms to improve court processes for child protection matters resulting from the Queensland Child Protection Commission of Inquiry.